At around 3 o'clock in the morning, residents were rattled out of bed by the loud thumps of anti-aircraft guns lobbing 12-pound shells into the sky.

 In 1979, America's first space station, the 100-ton Skylab, came crashing back to Earth.

-In 1770, Lexell's Comet blazed a brilliant path across the evening sky.
-It is noted for being the comet that came closest to the earth.
+It’s noted for being the comet that came closest to the earth.

 The Italian astronomer Galileo died hundreds of years ago, but he's been giving us his middle finger ever since.